 My attempt to retreat to my dreams is futile.
 It quiet, tranquil, and I listen to the birds gossiping in the distance.
 I’m awake now, and I might as well enjoy this golden moment because it won’t last forever.

 I lay there in bed marvelling at the glowing tent; it’s a kaleidoscope of colour as the golden yellow of the sun mixes with the colours of the patchwork quilt on the bed.
-My tent, 1 of 5 on the property, is named “Dancing Angel” and at this moment, the name seems fitting.
+My tent, 1 of 5 on the property are each named by someone in the family that runs Oakwood Escape, is named “Dancing Angel” and at this moment, the name seems fitting.

 Once back to my tent I ponder if I should make myself a cup of tea.
-All the utensils and cooking equipment are in the cupboard of my tent, and I remembered to pack my favourite tea, all I have to do is fire up the propane tank on the barbeque.
+Included in the amenities of our stay are all utensils and cooking equipment all stored neatly in the cupboard of my tent.
+I remembered to pack my favourite tea, all I have to do is fire up the propane tank on the barbeque.